FT-Transcendence-February-2025/microservices/README.md

 - block user and block list
 - 2fa setup view

-- login/register: fail -> render in the html
+- login/register: fail -> render in the html and not use alerts
-- register show if password does not fit the security aspects

 - tournament create view
 - torunament join view
 - torunament lobby

-- ----- game -----:
+------ game -----:

-- ???? local game instance running in the frontend ????
 - touch logic with local game (two player one phone)
 - fullscreen button